Skip to main content

 FieldTypeRequiredNotes

 clientIdstringStable per-operator identifier — the business, account, or operator your platform is sending on behalf of (e.g. a restaurant ID).
-Forms half of the server-side dedup key alongside inboundMessageId.
+Carried through as an analytics dimension so impressions, clicks, and conversions can be broken down per client.

 Where each field comes from in the platform webhook

-Every required field maps to a value Meta puts in the inbound webhook payload — you don’t need to invent or join anything.
+If you integrate on a Meta channel, both required fields map to values Meta puts in the inbound webhook payload — you don’t need to invent or join anything.
 Per platform:

 Encore fieldWhatsApp Cloud APIInstagram (Messenger Platform)Facebook (Messenger Platform)